In this lesson we’re going to cover:

 Creating folders (and sub-folders) helps you store and organize your Workflows by category, by department or in any way you prefer.

 Pro Tip: Since folders (and Workflows) are displayed in alphabetical order by default, you can rename them or prefix them with numbers, to help show them in the order you want.

 Once you’ve added your collaborators, you can set permission levels to give different access to different users or groups.

 Think of permissions as giving someone the ability to view something.
 If you turn the permission on, they can see it but if you turn it off, they cannot.

-Once you start collaborating with other people, you’ll soon find that it opens up lots of possibilities and adds all kinds of value to your business: Your team have clear instructions to follow and are more accountable for their work, your internal and external communication improves, you save time having other people complete checklists, and ultimately you may start to see your business become more profitable.
+Once you start collaborating with other people, you’ll soon find that it opens up lots of possibilities and adds all kinds of value to your business: Your team have clear instructions to follow and are more accountable for their work, your internal and external communication improves, you save time having other people complete Workflow runs, and ultimately you may start to see your business become more profitable.

 We’re not joking!
 Many of our customers have told us that using Process Street frees up valuable time and allows managers and team members to focus on higher leveraged activities.
 Win win!

 Once you’ve added new members and new guests, they’re going to need to know how to use Process Street.
 You can share these articles with them: